MP Estate Planning UK

 Division of Assets Under Greek Law

-Under Greek law, the division of assets follows a specific hierarchy:
+Under Greek intestacy law, the division of assets follows a specific hierarchy of classes:

 Common Misconceptions About Greek Inheritance Tax

-Many individuals harbour misconceptions about Greek inheritance tax, often leading to confusion and misinformed decisions.
-At our firm, we understand the importance of clarifying these misunderstandings to help you make informed choices about your family’s assets.
+Many UK residents with Greek assets harbour misconceptions about Greek inheritance tax, often leading to confusion and costly mistakes.
+At MP Estate Planning, we believe in getting the facts right so you can make informed decisions about your family’s wealth.

 Myths vs Facts